Look before you leap

 Select your vendors

-The area that turns most advisors off to forming their own RIA is vendor selection.
+The area that turns most advisors off to becoming an RIA is vendor selection.
 Just look at a list of the things you need to run your business:

 - Financial planning software